godlikepanos/anki-3d-engine-3rd-party/README.md

+**THIS REPOSITORY IS NOW ARCHIVED**

+**AnKi's external libraries are no longer a git submodule so there is no need for this repository**

 This repository contains all the external libraries for AnKi.

 When copying the don't copy the 2 .c files that contain the main().
 You don't